They’re generous, kind. ‘Hospitable’ doesn’t describe the half of it. What? Tolerant? Long-suffering? OK OK.

 marketers stepped in:

-was appalled.
+How very American.
+I was appalled.

-scribbled to one of my many Rock Star wannabe friends:
+I scribbled to one of my many Rock Star Wannabe friends: The kak started earlier than we might think.

 Then I found out the amateur college football team we supported – OU – Oklahoma University – also had players from anywhere and they were anything but amateur!
-Everything was paid for under-the-table, and cash and cars were handed over left and right to these ‘amateurs’.
-A few honest journalists would actually call them ‘shamateurs’.
+Everything was paid for under-the-table, and cash and cars were handed over left and right to these ‘amateurs.’
+A few honest journalists would actually call them ‘shamateurs.’

 Nowadays made-for-you-tube and made-for-social-media is the norm!
+Fake, really.
+Damn!

 Peter Brauer wrote: The difference with the Gramadoelas group of Tshwane is that we were chosen for our undoubted, unrivalled talent and pin-up good looks.
 Insufficiently rewarded for years of the hard slog that us musos have to go through before hitting the big time . .

+Me: A breakdown is probably imminent.
+I mean breakthrough.
+Hang in there!
 What you need is a gimmick.
 Can any of you grow your hair?
 I thought not.
 Can the chick wear outfits like Cher?
 Maybe include a lot of vloekwoorde in your act like Die Antwoord?
 When last did you smash your equipment?
+Have you strangled a rooster on stage?

 Think.